sanahashim22/Hotel-Management-System/README.md

 Hotel Management System

 Table of Contents:
-Introduction
+Introduction,
-Features
+Features,
-Technology Stack
+Technology Stack,
-Database Details
+Database Details,
-Unique Features
+Unique Features,
-Installation Instructions
+Installation Instructions,
 Usage Guidelines

 Description: The Hotel Management System is a comprehensive software solution designed to streamline hotel operations, including reservation management, guest check-ins and check-outs, billing, and more, to enhance guest satisfaction.
 Key features include booking management, guest check-ins & check-outs, billing, user authentication, discount offers, customer arrival/departure management, and an integrated order (wallet) feature for room services and menu items.
 The system utilizes a technology stack consisting of HTML, CSS, JavaScript for the frontend, Node.js for backend development, and MongoDB for database management.